iM4dCat/Alien/README.md

 now Alien v2(mc1.21.1) is free but not open source

-I will maintains Alien v2
+I will maintain Alien v2

 You can report bugs or request changes(Open Issues)

+If you have any questions, you can contact me on discord(kizuatoresult)

 ##
 - Minecraft version **```Fabric 1.20.4```**